erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ## Introduction

-Fine Tuning Llm addresses concept in large language models fundamentals.
+Fine Tuning Large language system addresses concept in large language models fundamentals.

-This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.
+This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR